-Also, if an individual is pre-dispositioned to addiction, which is common among methadone users, the chances of methadone affecting the brain more severely is greater.
+Also, if an individual is predispositioned to addiction, which is common among methadone users, the chances of methadone affecting the brain more severely is greater.

 The brain’s structure is entirely altered due to the change in communication patterns between nerve cells.
 The constant influx of pleasure will trick the brain into believing it doesn’t need to produce the chemicals found in the reward system of the brain, such as dopamine and serotonin.
 The more extensive your methadone addiction is, the longer it will take your brain to completely restore itself and begin producing these chemicals once again.

 Women who are pregnant can safely take methadone; however, the risk of your child developing an addiction to methadone and experiencing withdrawal symptoms after birth is high.
-Infant methadone withdrawal can begin immediately after birth and in some cases, it can begin two to four weeks after birth.
+Infant methadone withdrawal can begin immediately after birth, and in some cases, it can begin two-to-four weeks after birth.

-Sometimes, taking methadone while pregnant is more beneficial than if the mother were to completely eliminate its use.
+Sometimes, taking methadone while pregnant is more beneficial than if the mother were to eliminate its use.
 This is due to the more severe risks associated with experiencing methadone withdrawal while carrying a child.

 Methadone addiction can lead to overdose due to its properties and the potency of the substance when taken in large amounts.
 It is essentially poisonous to an individual who accidentally or intentionally takes more than the recommended amount.
-The risk for overdose correlates with the consumption of other substances while also taking methadone.
+The risk for overdose correlates to the consumption of other substances while also taking methadone.
 The most common term for this is polydrug use.